avery-murray/Assignment-3-Game/README.md

 # Assignment-3-Game

-This site is a Decorate Slot game in which you use tokens to spin a slot machiene with the goal of winning more tokens to purchace different themes.
+This site is a Decorate Slot game in which you use tokens to spin a slot machine with the goal of winning more tokens to purchace different themes.

 The player start with 100 tokens and can purchase spins for 10 coins each.
-With the winnings they can purchase and apply different themes to the game.
+With the winnings, they can purchase and apply different themes to the game.

 If the player matches all three slots, a MEGA JACKPOT animation will appear to celebrate the win.